hbowie/practopian-v3/commonplace-book/Fear of Missing Out.md

 Title:  Fear of Missing Out

+Tags:   cultural evolution

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: Yuval Noah Harari

 Date:   2017

-Tags: cultural evolution

 Work Title: Homo Deus: A Brief History of Tomorrow

-Work Pages:

 Date Added: 2017-11-06 12:00:55 -0800

 Body:

 Modern humanity is sick with FOMO -- Fear of Missing Out -- and though we have more choice than ever before, we have lost the ability to really pay attention to whatever we choose.